Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 All of Orcon’s broadband plans come with unlimited data.
 You can choose the type of connection based on what is available at your property and a contract term length to suit.

-Fibre 100 is Orcon’s entry-level fibre plan with speeds of 100Mbps up/20Mbps down.
+Fibre 100 is Orcon’s entry-level fibre plan with speeds of up to 100Mbps down/20Mbps up.
 You can opt for a 6-, 12- or 24-month plan with a charge of $89.95 per month, with the 24-month contract including Apple TV.
 If you switch over to Orcon from another provider and use your own modem you will receive a $25 credit.

 Gigantic Fibre is a good value option if you are looking for faster internet.
-It’s available on a 6-month or 12-month plan at $94.95 per month and you can expect speeds of 700-900Mbps down and 500Mbps up.
+It’s available on a 6-month or 12-month plan at $94.95 per month and you can expect speeds of up to 900Mbps down/450Mbps up.